 If you’re new to TWIM method, at minimum please read through the supporting materials below.

 The online retreat can be done alongside your normal daily living.
-However, it is totally up to you on how deeply you want to take the practice over the next 10 days (e.g. silent self-retreat).
-Each day, the foundation will provide daily reflection theme which will require you to read through the suttas, supporting notes and dhamma talk on the topic.
-We recommend you set aside at least 4 hours each day to dedicate your time to the retreat.
-In terms of taking precepts, depending on your personal circumstances, you can decide to take 6 or 8 precepts.
+However, it is totally up to you on how deeply you want to take the practice over the next 10 days.
+We will provide a theme for daily reflection which will require you to read the suttas, supporting notes and dhamma talk on the topic.
+We recommend you to set aside at least 4 hours each day for this retreat.
+You will be required to keep the 5 precepts (some prefer to take 8 precepts, but this is not required).

-All sessions should be a minimum of 30min.
-Remember to keep a smile!
+All meditations should be a minimum of 30 min.
+Remember to keep smiling throughout the day!

-- Daily Theme: Reading Sutta, Explanation Notes and Dhamma Talk on the topic (the materials will be provided to your mailbox daily so you can focus and reflect on each day’s topic.)
+- Daily Theme: Reading a Sutta, Explanation Notes and Dhamma Talk on the topic (the materials will be mailed to you every day so you can focus and reflect on each day’s topic.)

 - Meditate (if possible)

-- Mediate before you go to bed if you’re not too tired
+- Meditate before you go to bed, unless you are too tired

 Retreat Daily Themes and Dhamma Talks